The Nonprofit Guide

 If your nonprofit intends to solicit donations from the public, you’ll likely need to register as a charity with your state’s office of the attorney general or secretary of state.
 When you organization registers as a charity, you can expect to pay a state registration fee, and most states will require you to renew your charitable solicitation license each year.

 Want the particulars for how to register as a charitable organization in your state?
-Select your state, go to “Opening” on the drop-down menu, and select “Register a Charity” to learn more.
+Just scroll down and select your state, go to “Opening” on the state page’s drop-down menu, and select “Register a Charity” to learn more.

 Nonprofit State Compliance